ClappFormOrg/ClappFormOrg.github.io/README.md

 Name | Value
 ---|---
 collection	| Text (Collection slug) pipeline| Array (Optional.
-An aggregation pipeline to apply to the specified collection)
+An aggregation pipeline to apply to the specified collection).
+All references to keys should include 'data.' as the data is not saved within the root, i.e. if the column is named 'firstname' the name is 'data.firstname'

 #### Example:
 ```json